Key takeaways

 Aleve vs. ibuprofen for back pain

-NSAIDs, such as naproxen and ibuprofen, can be effective medications for treating back pain.
+NSAIDs, such as naproxen and ibuprofen, can be effective medications for medical conditions such as back pain.
 However, you should consult a healthcare provider about the best treatment option for your back pain.
 You may be recommended a different option depending on the cause of the back pain.
 For example, low back pain caused by a herniated disc or nerve problems will not be relieved by an NSAID.
 NSAIDs are effective for treating pain that occurs with inflammation.

 Tylenol is not an NSAID.
 Instead, it contains acetaminophen, which is classified as a pain reliever and fever reducer.
 Acetaminophen is comparable to NSAIDs for treating pain and fever, but it won’t be as effective as an NSAID for treating inflammatory conditions, such as arthritis.
 Someone with high blood pressure, heart problems, or kidney damage may be recommended Tylenol instead of an NSAID.
 However, taking too much acetaminophen can lead to liver problems.
 It is best to talk to a healthcare professional about choosing the right OTC medication.